DisenBooth: Identity-Preserving Disentangled Tuning for Subject-Driven Text-to-Image Generation: The Proposed Method: DisenBooth

 \textbf{The Identity-Preserved Embedding.} We obtain the identity-preserved embedding $f_s$ shared by $\{x_i\}$ through the Identity-Preserving Branch as shown in Figure~\ref{fig:frame}, where we want to map the identity of subject $s$ to a special text token $P_s$.
 Then the textual identity-preserved embedding can be obtained through the CLIP text encoder,

-\textbf{The Identity-Irrelevant Embedding.} To extract the identity-irrelevant embedding of each image $x_i$, we design an Identity-Irrelevant Branch in Figure~\ref{fig:frame}, where the pretrained CLIP image encoder $E_I$ is adopted.
-However, since we only need the identity-irrelevant information in this embedding, we add an adapter followed by the CLIP image encoder to filter out the identity-relevant information.
-Specifically, first, for each image $x_i$, we extract its pretrained feature $f^{(p)}_i$ through $E_I$, $f^{(p)}_i=E_I(x_i)$.
-Then the adapter extracts the visual identity-irrelevant information as follows,
+\textbf{The Identity-Irrelevant Embedding.} To extract the identity-irrelevant embedding of each image $x_i$, we design an Identity-Irrelevant Branch in Figure~\ref{fig:frame}, where the pretrained CLIP image encoder $E_I$ is adopted, and we can first obtain a feature $f^{(p)}_i = E_I(x_i)$.
+However, this feature obtained from the pretrained image encoder may contain the identity information, while we only need the identity-irrelevant information in this embedding.
+To filter out the identity information from $f_i^{(p)}$, we design a learnable mask $M$ with the same dimension as the feature, whose element values belong to (0,1), to filter out the identity-relevant information.
+Therefore, we obtain a masked feature $M*f_i^{(p)}$, by the element-wise product between the mask and the pretrained feature.
+Additionally, considering that during the Stable Diffusion pretraining stage, the text encoder is jointly pretrained with the U-Net, while the image encoder is not jointly trained, we use the MLP with skip connection to transform $M*f_i^{(p)}$ into the same space as the text feature $f_s$ as follows,

-where $\mathrm{M}$ is a learnable vector with the same dimension of $f^{(p)}_i$, and its element values are between $(0,1)$ to select the identity-irrelevant feature. \textrm{MLP} is the Multi-Layer-Perceptron, and the skip connection with \textrm{MLP} is used to transform the identity-irrelevant feature to the same space with $f_s$.